 Parking was plenty, as my wedding was at 8am in the morning!

 Yes 8am!!!
 I had to wake up at 430am that day to do lulur, mandi bunga and all that, and then do makeup at home, and by 7am was already at the venue, where my hairdresser was waiting to do my hair.

 My eyes was so watery and very difficult to draw on my eyeliner and put on fake lashes.
 Haha!

-Here are some early morning shots of the beautiful venue!
-Imagine it with some Bebel Gilberto Samba playing in the background.
-Put the playlist myself so if you were there that was all my FAVOURITE love songs ever.
+Imagine this setting with some Bebel Gilberto Samba playing in the background.
+I’ve put the playlist myself so if you were there that was all my FAVOURITE love songs ever.